eliasswu/AlphaPurify/README.md

 While ``AlphaPurify`` may look similar to ``Alphalens``, it goes far beyond IC analysis and simple graphs.
 It supports long, short, and long-short rebalancing backtests, factor cleaning, atributions and delivers a new generation of interactive visualizations by Plotly.

 ``AlphaPurify`` is different from libraries like ``QuantStats`` and ``Pyfolio``, which primarily focus on analyzing return curves and portfolio performance, not backtests.
-Compared to tools like ``Qlib`` and ``Backtrader``, ``AlphaPurify`` directly provides a lightweight, fast factor-driven rebalancing backtesting framework — eliminating the need for users to build custom pipelines or infrastructure in these libraries.
+Compared to tools like ``Qlib`` and ``Backtrader``, ``AlphaPurify`` directly provides a lightweight, fast factor-driven rebalancing backtesting framework and more usefil functions — eliminating the need for users to build custom pipelines or infrastructure in these libraries.

 In short, ``AlphaPurify`` provide quants with a whole factor testing pipeline and beautiful interactive reports to rapidly validate ideas.